Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

-Fees and charges.
-Make sure you check your loan contract before accepting it, as there may be extra fees and charges you have missed.
+- Fees and charges.
+Make sure you check your loan contract before accepting as there may be extra fees and charges you have missed.
 Examples often include set-up fees and monthly fees.
 Once you accept, you’ll be liable to pay all associated costs with your loan.
 Be aware of any penalty charges if you are late with, or miss, a planned repayment.

-Length of your loan.
-This will vary depending on government regulations.
-Ensure the loan you apply for conforms with the laws of your province or territory, as well as the needs of your budget.
+- Length of your loan.
+This will vary from lender to lender.
+Ensure the loan you apply for conforms with the laws of your state and the needs of your budget.
 Longer loans accrue more interest, but shorter loans have higher payments.
-Only take out what you can afford to pay back.

-How long until you get your cash.
-You’ll generally get your cash within the hour if you apply in person at a store.
-Applying online usually ensures the funds are deposited into your account by the next business day.
-Compare how long it takes for each lender to get the loan to you.
+- How long until you get your cash.
+You’ll generally get your cash within in the hour if applying in-person.
+Compare how long each lender can get you the money before applying.

-Interest rates.
+- Interest rates.
 If you don’t need a loan immediately, be sure to compare interest rates between lenders.
-These vary, and it can mean spending hundreds of extra dollars if you don’t choose the loan or lender that’s right for you.
+These vary, and it can mean spending hundreds of extra dollars if you don’t choose the plan that’s right for you.

-Always review a loan’s terms and conditions before accepting the contract so you know what additional fees and charges you may be expected to pay.
+Always review a loan’s terms and conditions before accepting the contract so you know what additional fees and charges you should expect.

 Frequently asked questions

 There is no guarantee you’ll be approved, but short-term lenders will typically want to verify your income, identity and bank account details during the application process.